NEWS | Past & Present Members

 01 March 2021

-Dr. Dennis Sacdalan's paper entitled "Clinicopathologic Factors Associated with Mismatch Repair Status Among Filipino Patients with Young-Onset Colorectal Cancer" is out today in Cancer Management and Research.
+Our paper entitled "Clinicopathologic Factors Associated with Mismatch Repair Status Among Filipino Patients with Young-Onset Colorectal Cancer" (Dennis Lee Sacdalan, Reynaldo L. Garcia et al) is out today in Cancer Management and Research.

 25 February 2021